bmink/rlctail/README.md

 or other sporting evets as well as during rapidly developing world events.
 The Reddit app used to have a "live" sort mode for comments that basically did this (sans the ability to delay or replay comments), however in early 2024, this feature was removed from the app.
-It is still possible to implement this feature using the Reddit API.
+But it is still possible to implement this feature using the Reddit API.

 ```
 usage: